Augmint/augmint-sim/README.md

 # augmint-sim
 Simulating the augmint system

+## TO RUN:
+- `watchify lib/ui.js -o dist/bundle.js`
+- Run local server out of simulation directory

 ## TODO

+- Use AugmintError in all the right places
+- Have state history (only updating after a simulation loop has run without error)
 - better tracking/indexing of loans/locks (would prefer to avoid using delete for performance, but probably too soon to worry about it)
 - module for generating normally distributed numbers? - will be useful for distributing funds to actors
 - helpers for init of augmint and actors, and displaying/formatting state